liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/01-understanding-guestbooksactivity.markdown

 top of the activity.
 Following the Toolbar definition, the `include` statement adds the layout `content_guestbooks.xml` to the `app_bar_guestbooks` layout.
 The `content_guestbooks` layout defines the content displayed in the activity's body (below the Toolbar).
-Right now, it only displays the text "Hello World!"
+Right now, this layout only contains an empty `RelativeLayout` element.
 Now open `content_guestbooks.xml`.
 Its contents should look like this:

     <?xml version="1.0" encoding="utf-8"?>
     <RelativeLayout